Emotiv: History

 Tan Le founded a separate company called Emotiv Systems with Nam Do, Allan Snyder, and Neil Weste, in Australia in 2003.
 The work resulted in the first version of the EPOC neuroheadset released in 2009, one of the first mobile EEG device available to the market.

 In 2010, Tan Le split from the partnership to establish a US entity, Emotiv Lifesciences Inc. with Geoffrey Mackellar.
 In December 2013, Emotiv Lifesciences officially changed its name to Emotiv Inc.

 The original EPOC has been used in research and shown to deliver acceptable quality EEG for research purposes.
 In particular, independent research groups at Macquarie University and Flinders University reported that it has comparable signal quality compared to other research-level devices.

 The company designed Emotiv Insight, a 5-channel headset, and raised capital to develop and manufacture the device and supporting software via crowdfunding site Kickstarter.
-The campaign raised $1,643,117 against the original target of $100,000 USD and earned an Edison Award in April 2014.
+The campaign raised $1,643,117 against the original target of US$100,000 and earned an Edison Award in April 2014.

 In 2013, the company redesigned and released Emotiv EPOC+, a wireless, 14-channel mobile EEG system to target professional use in research and industrial applications with upgraded electronics including 9-axis inertial sensors, Bluetooth Smart and an improved power source.

 In October 2015, Emotiv Insight was made available for general release.

 In 2015, Emotiv joined the Disney/Techstars Accelerator program and presented at "Demo Day" in October the same year.